Periventricular Leukomalacia Causes

 When a mother shows signs of early labor, a doctor may administer drugs to:

-• Help the baby’s brain and lungs develop
+• Help the baby’s brain and lungs develop (most common medication: betamethasone)

-• Suppress labor
+• Suppress labor (tocolytic medications can stop preterm contractions)

-• Treat or prevent infections in the mother and baby
+• Treat or prevent infections in the mother and baby (various antibiotics can be given)

 Expectant mothers can take steps to reduce the chance of going into labor early by getting regular prenatal care, managing high blood pressure and diabetes, and maintaining a healthy lifestyle.